briansimiyuj/doctor-appointment-app/README.md

   2. Wrap the the routes in Script component with the ProfileContext provider as the parent component
   3. Create a Profile Image component and mount it on Profile page
     a.
 Get the user profile image from the ProfileContext and display it

+  4. Create a Profile Info component and mount it on Profile page
+    a.
+Get the user profile name from the ProfileContext and display it